reldrid3/Amazon_Vine_Analysis/README.md

 ## Deliverable 3
 This Vine analysis was computed to determine if there is any bias in the review rating if the reviewer was paid (`vine == 'Y') or not.

+### Initial Selection
+For this data, we will only be referring to reviews which have at least 20 total votes, with at least 50% of the votes considered "helpful" votes.
+This will allow us to select reviews that are well reviewed and received by peers.

 ### Summary Statistics
 ![](Screenshots/summary_statistics.png)